SharePoint/PnP-Guidance/articles/Information-management-sample-app-for-SharePoint.md

-# Information management sample app for SharePoint
+# Information management sample add-in for SharePoint
 As part of your Enterprise Content Management (ECM) strategy, you can get or set site policies to manage the lifecycle of your SharePoint site.

  _**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_

-The [Core.InformationManagement](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.InformationManagement) sample shows you how to use an ASP.NET provider-hosted SharePoint app to get and set a site policy on a site.
+The [Core.InformationManagement](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.InformationManagement) sample shows you how to use an ASP.NET provider-hosted SharePoint add-in to get and set a site policy on a site.
 Use this solution if you want to:

 - Apply policy settings during your custom site provisioning process.